Will there be a 'Bling Empire' season 4? Here's everything we know

 Bling Empire season 3 is here with all 10 episodes streaming on Netflix.
 For those who have binge-watched all 10 episodes, the wait for Bling Empire season 4 has already begun.

 The third season of the reality show dropped on 5 October 2022 and takes forward the dramatic developments in the lives of some of the richest young Asian-Americans living in Los Angeles.
-Their lifestyle is underlined by fancy trips to glamorous destinations such as Paris and creating endless fashion moments, featuring clothes and accessories from the likes of Gucci, Dior and Prada.
+Their lifestyle is underlined by fancy trips to glamorous destinations such as Paris and creating endless fashion moments, featuring clothes and accessories from luxury brands like Gucci, Dior and Prada.

 The second season premiered on Netflix just a few months ago on 13 May 2022.